Table of Contents

 No outdoor kitchen is complete without stylish, spacious room and dining areas.
 While you can get by with basic patio furniture, consider upgrading with bar stools and bar height counters, fire pits, or patio heaters to keep your guests nice and cozy.

 Similarly, you can’t predict the weather, and there’s a chance heavy winds or rain will set in during your next outdoor dinner party.
 To prepare for this, add task lighting and overhead shelter.
 Inexpensive grill lights will allow you to see what you are cooking, while umbrellas or overhangs will keep everybody nice and dry in poor weather.
-Just make sure you keep your grill out in the open or instead vent hoods to keep everybody safe.
+Just make sure you keep your grill out in the open or install vent hoods to keep everybody safe.

 You don’t need to rework your entire outdoor landscape, but consider adding some additional greenery to make your new kitchen really pop.
 Plant in containers that match the color scheme of your outdoor kitchen and this will give you added versatility for multi-seasonal landscaping.
 For a more functional option, consider planting some herbs in containers that you can rest on or around your countertops.
 This will give you a fresh buffet of herbs to choose from while preparing your outdoor meals.